ksu-cs-textbooks/cis580/content/11-content-pipeline/03-extending-the-pipeline.md

 The `[ContentSerializerIgnore]` attribute identifies attributes (properties and fields) of the content pipeline version that do not have a corresponding attribute in the runtime version.
 Thus, these will not be written to the **.xnb** file.
 For all other attributes, they need to be declared _in the same order_ in both classes.
 For the most part, they also need to be the same `Type` (with the exception of any classes that have distinct content pipeline/runtime forms, like the `Texture2DContent`/`Texture2D`).

-Also, all attributes that will be serialized/deserialized need to be declared `public`.
+Also, all members that will be serialized/deserialized need to be declared `public`.
 They can be either fields or properties, and you can mix-and-match.
 Here in the runtime I am using properties with an `init` accessor so that each property can only be set once, during the deserialization process.
 In the pipeline version I am using fields.
 This is mostly to demonstrate the flexibility - feel free to use whatever you feel most comfortable with.